BeaconLit’s 500-word Competition Year 4

 - You can enter (via the form below) as often as you like whenever you like but if you all enter in the final month (May, the tenth / final round), you’ll have more competition.
 It doesn’t make any difference which month you enter because you won’t know who else is submitting that month.
 If you submit in August and you’re not in the top three then you could enter again (with a different story) in September (or any other month).
 You can enter as often as you like whenever you like.
 Do enter more than once as it gives you a better chance of going through to the shortlist.

 - If you are selected in a particular month, do keep entering because the best ten overall stories will be chosen to receive prizes.
 No author can win more than one prize so if an author has more than one story in the top 30 then the best story from that author will be selected with the eleventh story / author then being ‘promoted’.

 - If you are unsuccessful, i.e. not in the top three each month, then you still have the story to send elsewhere and you’ll only have to wait until the following month (detailed below) to find out.

-- If you are in the top three, then you will have to wait until the final results are announced at the festival on 11th July 2020 and on the blog / website shortly thereafter.
+- If you are in the top three, then you will have to wait until the final results are announced on 11th July on the blog / website shortly thereafter.
 You can still of course mention your placement when submitting something else elsewhere.

-- With everything going on, we’re still hoping to bring you the festival but should it not take place then the results will be announced, and top 3 stories published as planned, on the BeaconLit websites.
+- We’re hoping that the next will be on 10th July 2021.
+These results will be announced, and top 3 stories published as planned, there and on the BeaconLit websites.